pymupdf/PyMuPDF/docs/tutorial.rst

 subject        subject
 ============== =================================

 .. note:: Apart from these standard metadata, **PDF documents** starting from PDF version 1.4 may also contain so-called *"metadata streams"* (see also :data:`stream`).
 Information in such streams is coded in XML.
-PyMuPDF deliberately contains no XML components, so we do not directly support access to information contained therein.
-But you can extract the stream as a whole, inspect or modify it using a package like `lxml <https://pypi.org/project/lxml/>`_ and then store the result back into the PDF.
-If you want, you can also delete these data altogether.
+PyMuPDF deliberately contains no XML components for this purpose (the :ref:`PyMuPDF Xml class<Xml>` is a helper class intended to access the DOM content of a :ref:`Story` object), so we do not directly support access to information contained therein.
+But you can extract the stream as a whole, inspect or modify it using a package like `lxml`_ and then store the result back into the PDF.
+If you want, you can also delete this data altogether.

-.. note:: There are two utility scripts in the repository that `import (PDF only) <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/csv2meta.py>`_ resp. `export <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/meta2csv.py>`_ metadata from resp. to CSV files.
+.. note:: There are two utility scripts in the repository that `metadata import (PDF only)`_ resp. `metadata export`_ metadata from resp. to CSV files.

 Working with Outlines
 =========================